-Built in 711, the Fushimi Inari Shrine is the most famous of several thousands shrines dedicated to Inari, the Shinto God of rice.
+Built in 711, the Fushimi Inari Shrine is the most famous of several thousand shrines dedicated to Inari, the Shinto God of rice.

-Fushimi Inari Shrine is also famous for its countless torii gates, offerings by worshippers, that cover the hiking trails of Inarisan, and the wooded mountain behind the shrine’s main buildings.
-It takes about two hours to walk along the whole trail.
-Parts of the movie "Memoirs of a Geisha " was filmed here.
+Fushimi Inari Shrine is also famous for its countless torii gates, offerings by worshippers, that cover the hiking trails of Inarisan, and the wooded mountain behind the shrine’s main buildings, also named Inari.

 These torii gates envelope a path that winds over 2.5 miles up the Inari mountain.
 You’ll notice that on each torii there is kanji writing.
 On one side of the torii gates, you’ll see the name of the person or organization that donated it as well as the date that it was donated.
 The oldest gates there are said to be from the 8th century and new ones are being added frequently.